GGA Contests

 GGA Annual Retreat Research Poster Contest

-Trainees are invited to present research posters at the GGA Annual Retreat on August 25, 2023.
+Trainees are invited to present research posters at the GGA Annual Retreat.
 The best posters are typically chosen by retreat attendees, and the winners are awarded cash prizes from our corporate sponsors

 Below are the 2023 winners: